Borough of Rugby: Governance

 Rugby Borough Council provides district-level services.
 County-level services are provided by Warwickshire County Council.
 Much of the borough is also covered by civil parishes, which form a third tier of local government for their areas.

 Political control

 The council has been under no overall control since 2023.
 Following the 2024 election, a minority Labour administration formed to run the council with informal support from the Liberal Democrats.
+In May 2026 Labour and the Liberal Democrats formally formed a coalition.

 Political control of the council since the 1974 reforms has been as follows: